paladin-bladesmith/stake-program/README.md

 Initializes `ValidatorStake` account data for a validator.
 This instruction can be used multiple times to add validators to the stake system.
 Validators are uniquely identified by their `VoteState`, i.e., there is only one `ValidatorStake` account for each (`VoteState`, `Config`) pair.

 The `ValidatorStake` serves two purposes on the staking system: (1) it allows individual staker (`SolStakerStake` account) to stake tokens on the system; and (2) it allows validators to stake tokens on the system.
-Each validator tracks the SOL amount staked on the network of its stakers, which in turn determines the amount of tokens that a validator and its stakers are allows to stake.
+Each validator tracks the SOL amount staked on the network of its stakers, which in turn determines the amount of tokens that a validator and its stakers are allowed to stake.

 > [!NOTE]
 >  Anybody can create the stake account for a validator.
 For new accounts, the authority is initialized to the validator vote account's withdraw authority.

 ### `HarvestHolderRewards`

 Harvests holder SOL rewards earned by the given stake account.
-This instruction support claiming rewards for both `ValidatorStake` and `SolStakerStake` accounts.
+This instruction supports claiming rewards for both `ValidatorStake` and `SolStakerStake` accounts.

 ### `HarvestSolStakerRewards`

-Harvests stake SOL rewards earned by the given SOL staker stake account.
+Harvests staker SOL rewards earned by the given SOL staker stake account.

 ### `HarvestSyncRewards`

 Harvest the rewards from syncing the SOL stake balance with a validator and SOL staker stake accounts.

 The staking system requires the SOL staked amount to be up to date with the `StakeState` network delegation amount.
-This instruction is used to sync their amounts, rewarding the address that executes the instrution a reward.
+This instruction is used to sync their amounts, rewarding the address that executes the instrution.

 > [!NOTE]
 > This is a permissionless instruction, anybody can sync the balance of a SOL stake account.
 Rewards are only paid when the balances are out-of-sync.

 ### `HarvestValidatorRewards`

-Harvests stake SOL rewards earned by the given validator stake account.
+Harvests staker SOL rewards earned by the given validator stake account.

 ### `SetAuthority`